On this page

 While you can do a lot with query parameters, some settings can only be done at indexing time, as they affect how the data is stored.
 This can be seen in adding new synonyms or changing typo tolerance settings.
 Same with query parameters - some settings make sense only at query time, like filtering, geolocation, and defining which attributes to retrieve.

-We indicate throughout our documentation whether a setting is available at index time, query time, or both.
+We indicate throughout our documentation whether a setting is available at indexing time, query time, or both.